artyomovs/netbox-plugin-config-officer/README.md

 # netbox-plugin-config-officer
-A NetBox plugin that store configuration diffs and check compliance with templates
+NetBox plugin that collect running config from cisco, indicates diffs and check compliance with templates